 The West Derby Union had its main offices on Brougham Terrace at the west end of Boaler Street.
 The union also operated a number of out-relief offices including ones at: 11 Mount Pleasant, Waterloo; 2 St John's Road, Bootle, 225 Stanley Road, Garston; Green Lane; Wavertree; 145 City Road, Walton; and Marsden Street, Toxteth Park.

-In 1914, the union took over Working Boys' Homes 101 and 103 Shaw Street which had previously operated as the Wesleyan Mission Boys' Homes.
-In 1914 it was taken over by the West Derby Union.
-It became known simply as the 'Boys' Home' in c.1948.
+In 1914, the union took over the Working Boys' Homes 101 and 103 Shaw Street which had previously operated as the Wesleyan Mission Boys' Homes.
+It then became known simply as the 'Boys' Home' in c.1948.
 The union also administered a Domestic Training Home for Girls at 57 Shaw Street.

 Liverpool Record Office and Local History Service, Central Library, William Brown Street, Liverpool L3 8EW.

 - Mill Road — limited holdings include: Creed Register (1870-1939).

 - Walton workhouse — only a few miscellaneous records survive (1866-1935).

 - Belmont Road (Newsham Hospital) — holdings include: Admission and discharge registers (1924-1970); Birth and death registers (1909-1988).

 - Alder Hey — no early records survive.

 - Seafield House (Greaves Hall Hospital) — various records (1914-75).